It’s important to constantly clean and maintain your firearm. A dirty firearm could jam, and sometimes even potentially cause you injury or harm.

 Make sure you protect the surface of your workspace with newspaper, plastic, or trays, otherwise you could end up staining your workbench.

 Make sure the area is clean and well-lit.
 If you clean your guns in a dusty or dirty area, this could end up damaging the parts in the process.

-Make sure you use a study table and chair, rather than a wobbly table or swivel chair.
+Make sure you use a study table, a gun vise and chair, rather than a wobbly table or swivel chair.